-In partnership with Preschool for All, the Early Learning Academy is a pilot site for Multnomah County's universal preschool initiative.
+In partnership with Preschool for All, the Early Learning Program is a pilot site for Multnomah County's universal preschool initiative.
 It is offered at no cost to families.
-To be eligible for 2023-24, children must be age 3 by September 1, 2023, and have a parent or legal guardian living in Multnomah County.
-Applications will be available on our website in Spring 2023.
+To be eligible for 2024-25, children must be age 3 by September 1, 2024, and have a parent or legal guardian living in Multnomah County.
+Applications will be available on our website in Spring 2024.
 If we receive more applications than openings in our program, we will run a lottery.
-Enrollment in the Early Learning Academy (ages 3 - 4) does not automatically lead to enrollment in the Learning Academy (grades K - 5).
+Enrollment in the Early Learning Program (ages 3 - 4) does not automatically lead to enrollment in the Learning Academy (grades K - 5).
 Please send questions to EarlyLearning@KairosPDX.org.

 Are you an educator who’s eager to bring zest and grit to your work alongside children?
 Do you believe that children have agency in their own learning, which happens through constructing ideas, working with the languages of materials, and building understandings with others?
 If you’d like to invite children to bring their whole and worthy selves to school, where we practice living and learning together each day, we want to hear from you!
 Please send a cover letter, resume and three professional references to Careers@KairosPDX.org.